Unipisa/OrbFit/README.md

 Folder [metadata](/.metadata) holds various files with meta information (catalogue, actors, journal) used throughout the process.

-Please refear to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for greater details.
+Please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for greater details.